keithbabinec/Archivial/README.md

 Pull request and integration builds are run via Azure DevOps CI.
 Releases are automatically published to the Github releases tab.

-This project was recently renamed from the former temporary codename (Ozette).
-References are in the process of being updated.

 [![Build status](https://ozette.visualstudio.com/ozette-project/_apis/build/status/ozette-project-CI)](https://ozette.visualstudio.com/ozette-project/_build/latest?definitionId=1)

 ## Development Status